 Kelingking Beach : do you really deserve it ?

 The trail then continues to the beach.
 I went down there several times, before a fire burnt all the vegetation of the cliff.
 The fire destroyed the whole complex system of ropes and wooden poles built to facilitate the descent.
-But the trail to the beach has been rebuilt since.
+But the trail to the beach has been rebuilt since and is much safer.

 How long to go down to Kelingking Beach?

-It takes half an hour to get down to Kelingking Beach.
+It takes 20 minutes to get down to Kelingking Beach.
 It is essential to wear good shoes and to pay particular attention to your steps.
 Signs indicate that access to the beach is under your sole responsibility.
-And allow 45 minutes to climb back from the beach.
+And allow 30 minutes to climb back from the beach.

 For those who love records, here are the challenges to beat.

 Going down to Kelingking Beach twice in a row : Another tourist realized, back to its scooter, that he forgot the keys at the beach.
 He went down a second time to look for them.
 And he found them !

 Down there, the beach is awesome.
 But be careful, as everywhere in Nusa Penida island, waves and currents can drag you off.

 How do you get to Kelingking Beach ?

-The road to go to Kelingking Beach is pretty good now, except for a small portion of it.
-It is therefore quite easy (at least much easier than one year ago) to go by yourself riding a scooter.
+The road to go to Kelingking Beach is brand new now, except for relatively big holes on the side in the last portion of it.
+It is therefore quite easy to go by yourself riding a scooter.
 But the trafic may be very dense and you need to be careful on the road.
 And if you are a group of 4 or more, it may be easier to rent a car with a driver.

 What is the best time to go to Kelingking Beach ?